-When shopping and on the bus & train, you must cover your mouth and nose with a so-called “medical mask” - at term which includes surgical masks and FFP2 masks.
+When shopping and on the bus & train, you must cover your mouth and nose with a so-called “medical mask” - including surgical masks and FFP2 masks.
 Cloth masks or scarves are no longer allowed for shops and public transportation.
 You also need to wear a mask in front of the shops and in parking spaces.
 If you do not wear a mask, you will have to pay a fine of at least 50 euros.
-Saxony-Anhalt is an exception: there is no fines apply there.
 Some cities also require you to wear a mask in certain public spaces and streets.
-At work, you must either maintain a distance of 1.5 meters between people or wear a medical mask.
+At work, you must either maintain a distance of 1.5 meters between people or/and wear a medical mask.

 In regions with an incidence rate of over 200 new infections per 100,000 population, there will be further restrictions, including restricting the range of motion to 15 km from your place of residence.
 In other words, you are only allowed to move within a radius of 15 km from your city or municipality if there are many new infections in your region.
 Visits to the doctor or commuting to work are still permitted as the regulation is primarily intended to prevent day trips.